DeastinY/srpdfcrawler/README.md

 ![Screenshot of the first Release](screen.png)

+***Currently the text extraction from the pdfs does not work with the built files.
+You need to run the source to extract the pdfs to text, then you can use the one-file solutions.***

 ### Running
 First install al the dependencies defined in requirements.txt using pip.
 Its tested for Python 3.6.1 After the nltk has been downloaded open the python interpreter and download the models : averaged_perceptron_tagger, makent_ne_chunker, punkt